bary24/expenseTracker/README.md

+# Expense tracker
-# Simple app to track expenses
+A simple app to track expenses , built by Reactjs and bootstrapped with Create React App